OctopusDeploy/blog/blog/2019-09/istio/istio-gateway/index.md

 This is because this Gateway resource is going to be bound to a load balancer Service resource created when Istio was installed.
 The Service resource is called `istio-ingressgateway` and has a label of `istio: ingressgateway`.

 :::hint
 Specifically the `ingressgateway` was created because the Helm option `gateways.istio-ingressgateway.enabled` defaults to `true`.
-See the [documentation](https://istio.io/docs/reference/config/installation-options/) for more details.
 :::

 ![](ingressgateway.png "width=500")